Cartesian Fibrations of $(\infty,2)$-categories: Enriched cartesian fibrations

 \subsection{Recollection: fibrations of 2-categories}

-Fibrations of 2-categories were initially introduced by Hermida~\cite{HermidaFib}, but no Grothendieck construction was available in his setting.
+Fibrations of 2-categories were initially introduced by Hermida~\cite{HermidaFib}.
 A suitably modified definition was later given by Buckley~\cite{BuckleyFibred}, who also proved an (un)straightening-type result.
-In what follows we give a concise summary of the main results of loc.\ cit., to be considered as a motivation for the discussion of simplicial categories in \S\ref{sec:car-fib-enriched}.
+In what follows we give a concise summary of the main results of loc.~cit., to be considered as a motivation for the discussion of simplicial categories in \S\ref{sec:car-fib-enriched}.

 \begin{define} Let \(p\colon \E \to \B\) be a 2-functor between 2-categories. \begin{itemize} \item A 1-cell \(f\colon x \to y\) in \(\E\) is \(p\)-\emph{cartesian} if the following square is a pullback of categories for every \(a\in \E\):